 \subsection{Adaptive Vocabulary Partitioning}

-Next, guided jointly by \textbf{uncertainty awareness} (token entropy) and \textbf{evidence calibration} (weight density), we dynamically determine the proportion of semantic critical tokens to be protected at the current generation step $t$, enabling adaptive vocabulary partitioning.
+Next, guided jointly by \textbf{uncertainty awareness} (token entropy) and \textbf{evidence calibration} (weight density), we dynamically determine the proportion of semantic-critical tokens to be protected at the current generation step $t$, enabling adaptive vocabulary partitioning.

-LVLMs infer the probability value $p_t$ of the next token based on the given multi-model input, as shown in Equation \ref{equ:lvlm}.
-Specifically, at each generation step t, we measure the token entropy $\mathcal{H}_t$ \cite{shannon1948mathematical}:
+LVLMs infer the probability value $p_t$ of the next token based on the given multimodal input, as shown in Equation \ref{equ:lvlm}.
+Specifically, at each generation step $t$, we measure the token entropy $\mathcal{H}_t$ \cite{shannon1948mathematical}:

 The normalized entropy, which quantifies the uncertainty at each generation step, is then determined by: